mysociety/alaveteli/installing/manual_install.md

 that you have appropriate versions installed.
 Some also list "`|`" and offer a choice of packages.

-## Install Ruby dependencies

-To install Alaveteli's Ruby dependencies, you need to install bundler.
-In Debian, this is provided as a package (installed as part of the package install process above).
-You could also install it as a gem:

-    sudo gem install bundler

 ### Packages customised by mySociety

 If you're using Debian, you should add the mySociety debian archive to your